-"Zero-length draws and arcs are allowed.
-As an image, the resulting image is identical to a flash of the same aperture.
-However the resulting graphical object is a draw/arc object and not a flash object, which affects the meaning.
-Do not use zero-length draws to represent pads.
-Pads must be represented by flashes."
+Zero-length draws are allowed.
+The resulting image is identical to a flash of the same aperture.
+However the resulting graphical object is a draw and not a flash.
+Flashes represent pads.
+Do not try to use zero-length draws to represent pads.
+Pads must be represented by true flashes."